wangguan111/Spring-Guides/README.md

 11.Accessing Data with Neo4j

+	not install neo4j, only buid ,cannot run

 	project neo4j

 	 Using Spring Data Neo4j to build an application that stores data in and retrieves it from Neo4j, a graph-based database.

+	 1.@NodeEntity
+	 2.@Id @GeneratedValue
+	 3.@Relationship(type = "TEAMMATE", direction = Relationship.UNDIRECTED)
+	 4.CrudRepository
+	 5.@EnableNeo4jRepositories

 12.Validating Form Input